 Hi, welcome to Modest Jerusalem!
-I want Modest Jerusalem to be an open forum and place to share daily life inspirations, from all over the world, with a touch of Jerusalem, Israel-my current home.
+I want Modest Jerusalem to be an open forum and place to share daily life inspirations, thoughts, and recipes from all over the world, with a touch of Jerusalem, Israel-my current home.

 This blog is part of a wonderful journey of self discovery, both through motherhood, religion, language and marriage.
 This is my second blog.
 I started cafeavra.org in June 2010 while volunteering and living in East Africa (Kenya and Uganda) and focusing mostly on human rights and refugee issues in the region.
 It followed me through my aliyah to Israel in early 2011, and Cafe Avra Productions exists today as a small video editing business (Osek Patur) based in Jerusalem, which mainly works with non-profits.
 Let’s say this is my “day-job” and one I feel really blessed to do.

 However, it should be noted that my inspirations are not just local, but truly international.
-They resonate from my past travels and studies, through many of the wonderful blogs I read daily, such as cupofjo.com and atelierdore.com, the instagram accounts I follow, the non-profit organizations and causes I support, and various other sources, friendships, and personal encounters.
+They resonate from my past travels and studies, through many of the wonderful blogs I read daily, such as cupofjo.com, the Instagram accounts I follow, the non-profit organizations and causes I support, and various other sources, friendships, and personal encounters.

 And why “Modest Jerusalem”?